RouleThomas/Akizu_Lab/001_EZH1_project/009__integration_NPC_WTKO_K27me3K4me3_005_008/labnote.md

-# deepTools plot to compare DESEQ2 vs DIFFREPS vs THOR to identify diff. bound regions
+# deepTools plot to compare gene specific SICER2 vs DESEQ2 vs DIFFREPS vs THOR to identify diff. bound regions

 I assign peak to genes for each of the three method and perform venn diagram to check for overlap: A lot of genes identify as differential in a method -specific way!
 So let's check the profile of these method -specific genes, to see which method to believe (more detail in ppt `20250306`)